Vietnam Introduces Timely Support For Businesses Against Covid-19

-Yesterday, when I was reading the headlines of one English daily that said “Over 28,000 firms suspend operations within two months amid virus outbreak“, I realised the gravity of the situation and I think the issuance of Directive No.11/CT-TTG comes at the right time.
+Yesterday, when I was reading the headlines of one English daily that said “Over 28,000 firms suspend operations within two months amid virus outbreak“, I realized the gravity of the situation and I think the issuance of Directive No.11/CT-TTG comes at the right time.

-First, in terms of favourable conditions for access to capital and credit financing, especially loans, I believe what the government is offering is very valuable, loan applications are very time consuming so it is great news for companies that need to borrow to survive during these unusual times.
+First, in terms of favorable conditions for access to capital and credit financing, especially loans, I believe what the government is offering is very valuable, loan applications are very time consuming so it is great news for companies that need to borrow to survive during these unusual times.

 I can assure you that Directive 11 which came into effect on March 4 came at a good time and based on the discussions that I had with many colleagues at the various Chambers of Commerce in Vietnam of which we are members, we find that it was very welcome.
-The business community in Vietnam really welcomes the prime minister’s directive.
+The business community in Vietnam welcomes the prime minister’s directive.
 We are very happy to see concrete action.

 Is the move in time and efficient enough to help businesses cushion the impacts of the COVID-19 outbreak?